loading

 • A popup will appear to provide the deployed workflow.

-• Select the OIDC/OAuth App and theme in the popup to preview the workflow.
+• Select the OIDC/OAuth App and style in the popup to preview the workflow.

 • Click on Preview, and it will redirect you to the Preview URL.